+Orders reasonable.
 SECTION 15.
-All rates, fares, charges, classifications point rates fixed by the commission shall be in force and the prima facie lawful, for a period of one year from the date the same takes effect, unless or until changed or prima facile lawful. and joint rates fixed by the commission shall be in force and shall be prima facie lawful, for a period of one year from the date the same takes effect, unless or until changed or modified, by the commission, or in pursuance of section 16 of this act.
-All regulations, practices and service prescribed by the commission shall be in force and shall be prima facie reasonable, unless suspended or found otherwise in an action brought for that purpose pursuant to the provisions of section 16 of this act. or until changed or modified by the comtion 16 of this act, or until changed or modified by the commission as provided for in paragraph a, section 14, of this act.
+All rates, fares, charges, classifications and joint rates fixed by the commission shall be in force and shall be prima facie lawful, and all regulations, practices and service prescribed by the commission shall be in force and shall be prima facie reasonable, until finally found otherwise in an action brought for that purpose pursuant to the provisions of section 16 of this act.